javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 */!*
 ```

 Here functions are declared right inside the `ask(...)` call.
-They have no name (anonymous) and are not accessible outside of `ask`, but that's just what we need.
+They have no name, and so are called *anonymous*.
+Such functions are not accessible outside of `ask`, but that's just what we want here.

-Such code appears very naturally, it's in the spirit of Javascript.
+Such code appears in our scripts very naturally, it's in the spirit of Javascript.

 ```smart header="A function is a value representing an \"action\""